Kitchen Acids - When to Use Acids in Cooking

 An acid simply serves to lower the ph of a food, either on the surface when using an adulated wash, or more deeply, as in a marinade.

-1. If you are working with some fruits and vegetables, you may have noticed that once cut, and the flesh is exposed to the air, it begins to turn a rather unappetizing mushy brown.
+- If you are working with some fruits and vegetables, you may have noticed that once cut, and the flesh is exposed to the air, it begins to turn a rather unappetizing mushy brown.
 This is the result of oxidation.
-Honestly it won’t hurt anything – but it looks nasty and can affect the texture.
+Honestly, it won’t hurt anything – but it looks nasty and can affect the texture.
 This is easy to solve.
 Make an acidulated water.

-c.
-You can certainly use vinegar instead of citrus if you wish.
+- You can certainly use vinegar instead of citrus if you wish.
 Matter of fact, apple cider vinegar is fabulous for this.
-If you make other substitutions, stick with lighter flavored, ‘softer’ vinegars – champagne, white wine or rice wine vinegar.
+If you make other substitutions, stick with lighter flavored, ‘softer’ kinds of vinegar – champagne, white wine or rice wine vinegar.
 Unless you really, really have a particular flavor in mind.

 Acids and their uses don’t stop there – oh no my foodie friends!
 Aside from the loveliness that is acidulated water, and apart from standing as an ingredient as their own, acids have two other primary roles in the kitchen: in marinades and in vinaigrettes.
 Either of these topics could (and probably will be!) articles in and of themselves.
 But there are some basic bits that need to be stated here.

 For marinades, an acid component can be anything you wish.
 I have used any and all acids you can think of with which to marinade meat or seafood.
 There are a couple of brief points that need to be state here.

 - If a marinade doesn’t contain an acid – it simply won’t penetrate the meat – at all.
 So pour all the garlic and olive oil you want on a steak, without a touch of red wine or vinegar or lemon, all you’re doing is prepping the thing for a massage.
 Friendly of you.
 But not flavorful friendly.